gear-foundation/whitepaper/docs/usecases.md

 Years ago, software development moved from monolithic to microservice architecture.
 Addressing complexities of previous approach related to tightly coupled, interconnected code.
 In recent years, nanoservices have become mainstream to address known microservice complexity.

-Any general-purpose language nanoservice function compiled to Wasm can be uploaded as a program to **Gear**. **Gear** will execute the code to process a certain task within the necessary timeframe. **Gear** provides automatic seamless scalability according to the number of tasks necessary to process.
+Any general-purpose language nanoservice function compiled to Wasm can be uploaded as a program to **Gear Network** or a single node. **Gear** will execute the code to process a certain task within the necessary timeframe. **Gear** provides automatic seamless scalability according to the number of tasks necessary to process.
 You only pay for the resources your function consumes.

 In interaction with other nanoservices in **Gear**, you get an applicable architecture out of the box.
 Just focus on the pieces of code that matter to you, and **Gear** handles the rest.